 Canning preserves food by removing the oxygen needed for most microorganisms to grow.
 Since some organisms can flourish in the absence of oxygen, canning is usually combined with a second factor that inhibits microbial growth, like acid or salt (usually in the form of a brine).
 Canning became a popular method of food preservation with the industrial revolution and is still quite popular today.

 Most microorganisms also require moisture to grow, so removing the moisture from food is a very effective method of preservation.
 The key to dehydration is to complete the process faster than the spoilage occurs.
 Evaporation is usually quickened with the addition of moderate heat, sometimes provided by natural sunlight.
-The bonus of sunlight are ultra violate rays, which also serve to kill microbes.
+The bonus of sunlight is ultra violate rays, which also serve to kill microbes.
 Modern methods of dehydration use circulating air that is heated just enough to promote dehydration without "cooking" the food.
 Dehydration is the method of food preservation used for meat jerky, dried fruit or fruit leathers, and herbs.

 Fermenting is another ancient technique of food preservation that has remained popular to this day.
 The popularity is most likely attributed to the unique flavor that is accrued through fermentation.
 Fermentation itself is a form of food spoilage, but when the microorganisms are tightly controlled, it can produce desirable effects and provide safeguards against harmful organisms.
-The bacteria or yeast used in the fermentation process produce acid as a byproduct, which acts to prevents other, potentially harmful bacteria from thriving.
+The bacteria or yeast used in the fermentation process produce acid as a byproduct, which acts to prevent other, potentially harmful bacteria from thriving.

 As a bonus, many of the organisms used to ferment foods are also healthy additions to the natural flora of the human gastrointestinal tract.
 Both sauerkraut and kimchi are examples of the use of fermentation to preserve cabbage.